ssato/python-anyconfig/docs/introduction.rst

   with anyconfig.open("/path/to/foo/conf.d/a.yml") as fileobj:
       conf1_1 = anyconfig.load(fileobj)

-  # Loaded config data is a dict-like object, for example:
+  # Loaded config data is a mapping object, for example:
   #
   #   conf1["a"] => 1
   #   conf1["b"]["b1"] => "xyz"
   #   conf1["c"]["c1"]["c13"] => [1, 2, 3]

-  # Or you can specify the format (config type) explicitly if automatic
+  # Or you can specify the format (config type) explicitly if its automatic
   # detection may not work.
   conf2 = anyconfig.load("/path/to/foo/conf.d/b.conf", ac_parser="yaml")